Tommy Everidge: Oakland Athletics

-2004–2008 seasons
+2004–2008: draft and minor leagues

 Everidge began his professional career in 2004 he was assigned to the Short-Season Vancouver Canadians of the Northwest League.
 He was selected to the Northwest League All-Star Team that seasons as a member of the Western Division team.
 He hit .275 with 13 doubles, one triple, six home runs and 52 RBIs in 74 games.
 With the Class-A Kane County Cougars of the Midwest League in 2005 Everidge hit .279 with 26 doubles, three triples, 14 home runs, 66 RBIs and one stolen base in 114 games.
 At the end of the season he was named the Kane County Cougars Most Valuable Player.
 In 2006 and 2007, Everidge played for the Class-A Advanced Stockton Ports.
 Towards the end of 2007, he was promoted to the Double-A Midland RockHounds, but during the Triple-A playoffs, he was called up to play for the Triple-A Sacramento River Cats.
-In 2008, he was sent back down to Midland, but promoted late in the season to play in Sacramento.
+In 2008, he was sent back down to Midland but promoted late in the season to play in Sacramento.

-2009 season
+2009: one month in MLB

 Everidge was called up by the Athletics on July 28, 2009.
 After a hot start by Everidge, the A's manager Bob Geren said that Everidge would be a starting player.
 Everidge hit his first career home run on August 9, 2009.
 After his good start, Everidge started to see his stats decline.
 After first baseman Daric Barton was activated from the disabled list, Everidge lost much of his playing time to Barton.
 With Double-A Midland in 2009 he hit .306 with 18 doubles, eight home runs and 53 RBIs in 55 games and with Triple-A Sacramento he hit .368 with 15 doubles, one triple, 12 home runs and 41 RBIs in 52 games.
 With the Major League club he hit .224 with six doubles, two home runs and seven RBIs in 24 games.
 On January 8, 2010, Everidge was designated for assignment by the Oakland Athletics.

 Seattle Mariners

 Everidge was claimed off waivers by the Seattle Mariners on January 15, 2010.
-On January 29, 2010, Everidge was designated for assignment by the Seattle Mariners to make room on the roster for Eric Byrnes.
+On January 29, Everidge was designated for assignment by the Seattle Mariners to make room on the roster for Eric Byrnes.
 On February 3, Everidge was outrighted to the Triple-A Tacoma Rainiers.

 Houston Astros

-On June 22, 2010, he was traded to the Houston Astros for future considerations.
+On June 22, 2010, Everidge was traded to the Houston Astros for future considerations.
 He reported to Triple-A Round Rock.
 He was released on July 29 to make room for Brett Wallace.

-Second stint with Oakland
+Oakland Athletics (second stint)

 On August 31, Everidge signed a minor-league contract with Oakland and was assigned to Triple-A Sacramento.
+He became a minor league free agent after the season.

+Lancaster Barnstormers

-He became a minor league free agent after the 2010 season & signed for the 2011 season with the Lancaster Barnstormers of the Atlantic League of Professional Baseball, which is an independent league.
+Everidge signed for the 2011 season with the Lancaster Barnstormers of the independent Atlantic League of Professional Baseball.